stephendickens1/ruby-foundations/chapter2/challenges/baking_a_class.md

 ### 3. Create Examples

 Think about what it will look like to use this program, once it's completed, and how you expect it to behave.
 Write them all down now.
-For example...
+For `PasswordManager`, you might start off like this...

 ```
 # This should create an instance of password manager